Azure for AWS Professionals

 Glacier and Azure Storage

-Azure Storage does not offer a direct equivalent to AWS' long-term archival Glacier storage.
+Azure Storage Standard Archive offers a direct equivalent to AWS' long-term archival Glacier storage.
 For data that is infrequently accessed and long-lived Azure offers the Azure cool blob storage tier.
 Cool storage provides cheaper, lower performance storage than standard blob storage and is comparable to AWS' S3 - Infrequent Access.

 Elastic Load Balancing, Azure Load Balancer, and Azure Application Gateway